-- a single pair of stream identifiers shall be reserved for the sole use of F1AP elementary procedures that utilize non UE-associated signalling.

 - At least one pair of stream identifiers shall be reserved for the sole use of F1AP elementary procedures that utilize UE-associated signallings.
 However, a few pairs (i.e. more than one) should be reserved.

-- A single UE-associated signalling shall use one SCTP stream and the stream should not be changed during the communication of the UE-associated signalling.
+- A single UE-associated signalling shall use one SCTP stream and the stream should not be changed during the communication of the UE-associated signalling as long as the same SCTP associations is used.